MiraCosta College offers credit and noncredit ESL classes.

 Friday and Saturday Classes

-ESL students have the opportunity to enroll in Saturday school.
+ESL students have the opportunity to enroll in Conversation classes on Fridays and Saturdays.
 There are two levels of English language instruction from 8:30 - 11:50 a.m.

 ESL Learning Lab